inkstitch/inkstitch/collections/_docs/en/004-010-stroke-tools.md

 * Select two or more objects
 * Run `Extensions > Ink/Stitch > Tools: Stroke > Jump Stitch to Stroke`

+{% include upcoming_release.html %}
+### Options

+* Convert jumps no shorter than
+* Convert jumps no longer than
+* Connect only within groups or layers
+* Do not connect after trim, stop or forced lock stitches

+#### Output settings options
+* Merge new strokes with previous/next stroke if same type
+* Merge subpaths

+and for unmerged connections only
+* Minimum length of running stitch
+* Tolerance

 ## Tutorials using Tools: Stroke
 {% include tutorials/tutorial_list key="tool" value="Stroke" %}